-The hill, located on the south side of the airport, creates a difficult approach for pilots, especially those not familiar with
+The hill, located on the south side of the airport, creates a difficult approach for pilots, especially those not familiar with the terrain.

 Rouelle said the airport is "in excellent shape other than the safety deficiency."
 The runway could use reconstruction, however, because of deteriorating pavement.
 He said the state is considering the option of moving the runway because the runway may need to be repaved anyway.

 The state has also met with local municipal officials and business leaders.
 Bennington Area Chamber of Commerce Executive Director Joann Erenhouse said she took part in a meeting last week with state officials and the consultant.
 Erenhouse said local officials are interested in moving the runway.
 A longer runway would help business growth in the area, but that is not part of any current discussions, she said.